The enchanting voice of Peggy Lee singing Bali Hai’i, is much better imagined if its actually about Bali. Its not, but we can pretend.

 The Watercress Cafe ($$$)

-I dined here for lunch one sufferingly hot afternoon, and sat outside in the shade guzzling a cold Sav Blanc down until my food came.
+I dined here for lunch one sufferingly hot afternoon, and sat outside in the shade guzzling a cold Sav Blanc until my food came.
 The beef cheek Rendang was sublime, rich yet unctuous with perfectly cooked rice speckled with deep-fried shallots.

 A slightly more expensive place but the food is worth it.

 If, like me, you sometimes just want a dose of home comforts, this is your spot.
-Come here for great burgers, pastrami sandwiches, etc. You know the quality is great because the butcher shop is right next door.
+Come here for great burgers, pastrami sandwiches, etc. You know the quality is spot-on because the butcher shop is right next door.
 You have to pay a premium for good meat, but this is worth every penny.

 Johnny Tacos ($$)